 How they’re administered

-In order for assets in a will to be transferred to a beneficiary, the will must pass through the court process called probate.
-The court oversees the will’s administration in probate, ensuring your property is distributed according to your wishes, with automatic supervision to handle any disputes.
+In order for assets in a will to be transferred to a beneficiary, the will must pass through the court process.
+The court oversees the will’s administration, ensuring your property is distributed according to your wishes, with automatic supervision to handle any disputes.

-Unlike wills, trusts don’t require your family to go through probate, which can save both time and money.
+Unlike wills, trusts don’t require your family to go through, which can save both time and money.
 And since the trust doesn’t pass through court, all of its contents remain private.

 Wills vs Trusts: How much they cost